Raghavendracv/SelfPaceLearning/Non_Technical_Summary.md

-When Tired learn to REST not to quit.
+* When Tired learn to REST not to quit.
+* EGO is the enemy.
+* Everything has a cost.